Phone-GWP-group

 Achieving this can be as simple as ensuring consistent seasonal branding across all your existing product lines.

-However, businesses can also achieve this by creating multi-packs or gift packs selling bundles of products together in a larger outer box.
+However, businesses can also achieve this by creating multi-packs or gift packs, which offer bundles of products together in a larger outer box.

-Packaging (and offers) of this type can see consumers purchase your products as gifts for friends or family members.
-It can also encourage consumers to buy more of your products than they may have done otherwise.
+Packaging (and offers) of this type can encourage consumers to purchase your products as gifts for friends or family members and to buy more of them.

-Other options include money off or BOGOF on all seasonally branded items.
-You should use this tactic sparingly, however, as it will drive volume but not margin and can alter your brand positioning and perception.
+Other options include money off or BOGOF (buy one get one free) on all seasonally branded items.
+However, you should use this tactic sparingly as it will drive volume but not margin and can alter your brand positioning and perception.

 Build brand loyalty